A Dangerous Wooing: Synopsis

-In a small village in the Swedish mountains, all the boys are in love with Aslaugh, the daughter of rich farmer Knut Husaby.
+In a small village in the Swedish mountains, all the boys are in love with Aslaug, the daughter of rich farmer Knut Husaby.
 Thormund, the wealthiest farmer in the village proposes to marry his son Ola to Aslaug.
 Husaby is in favour of this marriage but asks his daughter whether she agrees.
 Aslaug refuses because she is in love with Tore Naesset, a small-holder's son.
 Her father is violently opposed to such a wedding and sends her to his summer farm, high in the mountains, hoping she'll change her mind.

 Tore manages to join Aslaug at the summer farm but on his way back on the only available road which passes by Husaby farm, he gets a hard beating from Husaby who lets him go with an ironic promise: "If next Saturday you manage to slip past the Husaby wolf and his cubs, the girl will be yours".

 The following week, Tore tries to sneak past the farm without success.
 He then decides to climb the steep cliff which borders the summer farm on the river side.
 After nearly falling, he manages to reach the top, exhausted.
 Husaby, impressed by his courage, agrees to let him marry Aslaug.